tylermercer/personal-website/src/content/posts/software/partial-clone-git-repo.md

 would be great if I could just have a `personal-website` folder containing the contents of my `content` folder, right alongside the `.git` directory.
 Maybe git will someday add that ability.
 But until then, this works well enough for me.

+---

+## Changelog

+* **2024-08-07:** Added `--no-cone` and `--no-checkout` flags, and final `git checkout` command.
+These proved necessary when doing this process for a new repo today, probably due to changes in git since this article was written.